I praise God for the opportunity to travel this last week to visit, teach, and train in Quissico, Inhambane!

-The high school students often come with me when we visit the other church groups in Inhambane.
-One of the ways they have been such a blessing is in teaching kids some worship songs and dances.
+The high school students from Quissico often join Pastor Abel and I when we visit the other church groups in Inhambane.
+Sometimes they teach the kids some worship songs and dances.

-I took a little video footage, and with some help (thanks Katie!)
-I've pasted the video below of them trying to teach a song and dance to the kids from the church group in Cala...with some laughs.
+I've put the video below of them trying to teach a song and dance to the kids from the church group in Cala...with some laughs.

-We also visited the family of Palmira and Jesuita, who are graduating this year.
+We visited the family of Palmira and Jesuita, who are graduating from high school this year.